toniabv69/Orc-Fighter/README.md

 - has both Ultimate Attack and Ultimate Regen, with Ultimate Attack behaving the same as Ultimate Slash.
 - only class which can't deal critical hits.

+- v1.2
+Added shop and gold system.
+Added item system, where the items are unique to each class.
+They work kinda like the bytes from FNaF World - multiple items can be equipped at a time, even when they are of the same type.
+They will also not be purchaseable and will be permanently equipped (this will most likely be changed in a future update).

 This file will be updated in the future if I decide to make any more updates.